tabler:menu-2

 How much credit card debt does the average Massachusetts resident have?

-The average Massachusetts resident carries approximately $7,500 in credit card debt, significantly above the national average.
+The average Massachusetts resident carries approximately $7,282 in credit card debt per consumer, according to TransUnion data — about 11% above the national average of $6,580.
 Massachusetts's 4th-highest cost of living in the nation — driven by housing, healthcare, and childcare — is a primary contributor.

 Does Massachusetts have strong consumer protection laws?